Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 * [Device Code Credential](https://docs.microsoft.com/azure/developer/java/sdk/identity-user-auth#device-code-credential)

 ##### Authenticate with Azure AD: Handle Reauthentication
-This sample is intended to assist in authenticating with Azure AD via Lettuce client library.
+This sample is intended to assist in authenticating with Azure AD via the Lettuce client library.
 It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Lettuce Redis client instance.
 It also shows how to recreate and authenticate the Lettuce client instance when its connection is broken in error/exception scenarios.

 ##### Migration Guidance
 When migrating your existing your application code, you need to replace the password input with the Azure AD token.